What’s This All About?

 We won't retain your data longer than is reasonably necessary or legally required.

-If you're not a prospective customer, but have contacted us with a question about our products we will retain your data only for as long as needed to fulfil your request.
+If you're not a customer, but have contacted us with a question about our products we will retain your data only for as long as needed to fulfil your request.

 Data which is no longer required is disposed of securely.
 You can at any time request that we erase all personal data we hold on you; our ability to comply fully with such a request will depend on our regulatory and legal obligations (see the 'Your Rights' section below for more details).